aardappel/lobster/docs/source/memory_management.md

 This now poses new questions: How do we determine who is the owner?
 When is borrowing allowed?
 How do we detect a borrower that outlives an owner?
-What about an owner being modifier while there are borrowers?
+What about an owner being modified while there are borrowers?
 Do we check any of these at compile time, runtime, or a mix?

 There have been many ownership models in the past, but only recently they are